olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 jsrun -n 4 -c 1 ./run
 ```
 to

 ```
 jsrun -n 10 -c 1 ./run
 ```

 We mention this because a nice feature of MPI programs that are structured like this, is that the user can change the size of the problem from the submit file without making changes in the code that would require it to be recompiled.

 # Point to Point MPI Communication

-We’ll dive a little deeper into understanding MPI functions as we explore Point to Point communication.
+We'll dive a little deeper into understanding MPI functions as we explore Point to Point communication.

 Point to Point communication is one way you can finely control how you divide work between processors.
 Point to Point routines involve two and only two processes.
 One process explicitly initiates a send operation and one process explicitly initiates a receive operation.

 In the code that you will work with for this part of the challenge, Process 0 will send a message "Hello!" to process 1.
 The two new MPI functions we will use to accomplish this will be MPI_Send and MPI_Recv.
 We will also need the MPI_Comm_rank function that you just learned about to get the ranks of the processes from the communicator.

 Below is the MPI_Send function.
-It is used to send a message to a process.
+It is used to send a message from one process to another process.

 ```
 int MPI_Send(void *buf, int count,
-             MPI_Datatype MPI_Datatype datatype, int dest,
+             MPI_Datatype datatype, int dest,
              int tag, MPI_Comm comm)

 ```
 In this function:
-* buf - Initial integer address of send buffer.
+* buf - Initial address of send buffer.
 The message you want to send will be packed-up into this buffer.

 * count - Number of elements to send.
-For example, if you are going to send a message that is 6 characters long, it will have a count of 6 elements.
+For example, if you are going to send a message that has 6 data elements of type datatype, the value for count would be 6.

 * datatype - This is the MPI datatype of each element in the send buffer.
-There are built-in data types for all intrinsic C types
-MPI_INT, MPI_FLOAT, MPI_DOUBLE, MPI_CHAR … .
-If you wanted to send "hello" from process 0 to process 1, you would used a datatype of MPI_CHAR.
+There are built-in data types for all intrinsic C types: MPI_INT, MPI_FLOAT, MPI_DOUBLE, MPI_CHAR, etc. If you wanted to send "hello" from process 0 to process 1, you would use a datatype of MPI_CHAR.

 * Dest - Rank of destination.
 This is the ID of where the message will go.